-In the United States and many other countries, rising healthcare costs have been a concern for governments, patients and the health insurance sector, which resulted in a number of changes to laws and regulations, and may result in further legislative and regulatory action regarding the healthcare and health insurance systems that could affect our ability to profitably sell any product candidates for which we obtain marketing approval.
+In the United States and many other countries, rising healthcare costs have been a concern for governments, patients and the health insurance sector, which resulted in a number of changes to laws and regulations, and may result in further legislative and regulatory action regarding the healthcare and health insurance systems that could affect our and our collaborator's ability to profitably sell any products or product candidates for which we or our collaboration may obtain marketing approval, including CARVYKTI.
 For a detailed discussion of healthcare reform initiatives of importance to the pharmaceutical industry, see "Item 4.B.
-Information On The Company-Business Overview -Government Regulation-United States Regulation-Healthcare Reform."
+Information On The Company-Business Overview- Government Regulation-United States Regulation-Healthcare Reform."